 Continue by Teaching

-When we expect people to know “stuff” they have never been taught, we actually open the door to harming that person, or worse, to making them feel stupid or like less than they are.
+When we expect people to know “stuff” they haven’t been taught, we open the door to harming that person.
+We may leave them feeling stupid or like less than they are.

 I know I spent much of my childhood afraid that at any moment I may be in trouble for who-knew-what.
-When my system of rules failed me, or when I prioritized the rules incorrectly, I frequently would find myself facing the wrath of an adult and would feel completely off guard.
+When my system of rules failed me, I found myself facing the wrath of an adult.
+Each time, I felt completely taken off guard.

-The anxiety that comes from living like this, walking on these egg shells, can be nothing short of paralyzing.
+The anxiety that comes from living like this, walking on these egg shells, can be paralyzing.

 It Holds Us as Parents Accountable

 Remember the business analogy from the socialization post mentioned above?
-The standard of training each and every employee places responsibility on the employer, not just the employee.
+The standard of training every employee places responsibility on the employer.

-Which brings us back to the importance of the first point that YOU, the person seeking to hold someone else accountable are okay and willing be held accountable.
+Which brings us back to the importance of the first point that YOU, are okay and willing to be held accountable.